Were you formerly known as the Child & Family Support Center?

-How long has The Family Place been around?
+How long has The Family Place Utah been around?

-The Family Place was founded in 1982, originally called the Child & Family Support Center.
-Since that time, we’ve been able to expand our facility and our services.
+The Family Place Utah was founded in 1982, originally called the Child & Family Support Center.
+Since that time, we’ve been able to expand our facilities and our services.

-What ages of children do you care for in your nursery?
+What ages of children do you care for in Kid's Place?